Keayne/TricountAPI-python/README.md

 Create a new instance.

-- `tricount_key`: Public identifier token for the tricount.
+- `tricount_key`: Public identifier token for the tricount, found in the tricount URL (e.g, https://tricount.com/tZqzdVuUqIcJBaTVmo).
 - `app_id`: Optional fixed app installation ID to maintain consistent sessions.
 If omitted, a UUID will be generated.